Homotopy theory of Moore flows (III): Multipointed d-space and Moore flow

 \bpf From Corollary~\ref{calculation-pathspace} and Theorem~\ref{cof-accessible}, we deduce that the unit map and the counit map are isomorphisms on cellular objects, and then, on q-cofibrant objects since the retract of an isomorphism is an isomorphism.
 From this fact and the fact that all objects are q-fibrant, we deduce that the Quillen adjunction is a Quillen equivalence.
 See the proofs of \cite[Theorem~7.6, Corollary~7.9 and Theorem~8.1]{Moore2} for further details. \epf

-\bd The category of small topologically enriched semicategories is isomorphic to the category of $\mathbf{1}$-flows.
+\bd The category of small topologically enriched semicategories is isomorphic to the category of $\mathbf{1}$-flows ($\mathbf{1}$ being the terminal category viewed as a reparametrization category).
 This category is denoted by $\dtop$ and its objects are called \textit{flows} (without using the prefixes Moore or $\mathbf{1}$). \ed

 \begin{nota} Let $\C$ be a small category.
 The \textit{constant diagram functor} is denoted by \end{nota}